-- There are two major MST algorithms, Kruskal's and Prim's - ullet In Kruskal's algorithm, the set A is a forest.
-The safe edge added to A is always a least-weighted edge in the graph that connects two distinct components - ullet In Prim's algorithm, the set A forms a single tree.
+- In Kruskal's algorithm, the set A is a forest.
+The safe edge added to A is always a least-weighted edge in the graph that connects two distinct components - In Prim's algorithm, the set A forms a single tree.
 The safe edge added to A is always a least-weighted edge connecting the tree to a vertex not in the tree

-Kruskal's Algorithm \\\\
+Kruskal's Algorithm \\\\\